 October 5

-Since the first VegFest in 2018, the St. Louis event has grown to include approximately 70 vendors, expert speakers, entertainment, yoga and kid-friendly activities.
+Powered by plants, St. Louis VegFest has grown to include approximately 70 vendors, expert speakers and entertainers – plus, yoga sessions and kid-friendly activities – since the first event in 2018.
 This year, St. Louis VegFest will be held at the World’s Fair Pavilion in Forest Park, where you can learn more about the thriving vegan community in the region.
-St. Louis VegFest 2024 will happen rain or shine, so dress accordingly.
+St. Louis VegFest 2025 will happen rain or shine, so dress accordingly.

 Oktoberfest in Soulard